Material Non-Public Information Acknowledgement

 Consequences of disclosure

-If our Client were to receive MNPI from you, they would not be able to trade any securities to which such information relates – even where they had had a pre-existing intention to do so and were simply speaking with you to confirm an existing investment thesis.
-They may also have to place the relevant securities on a restricted list meaning that other people in their team/firm may also not be able to trade in them.
+If our Client were to receive MNPI from you, they would not be able to trade any securities to which such information relates, including having to place the relevant securities on a restricted list meaning that other people in their team/firm may also not be able to trade in them.
+This may extend not only to a particular company that you identify or with which you have an affiliation, but also to other companies in the same industry or that have other connections to that company.

-Your disclosure of MNPI about any security (even if not the subject of the Interaction) may cause significant disruption and damage to our Client, not to mention criminal/civil liability for you.
-You should therefore not under any circumstances disclose any Material Nonpublic Information to our Client.
+Your disclosure of MNPI about any security (even if not the subject of the Interaction) may cause significant disruption to our Client, not to mention criminal/civil liability for you.
+You should NOT therefore, under any circumstances, disclose any Material Nonpublic Information to our Client.

-By agreeing to the below agreement, you acknowledge not to provide clients with any MNPI regarding publicly listed companies, including from any companies or organizations that you have currently or have had previous affiliations.
+By signing the below agreement, you acknowledge you will not provide Clients with any MNPI, including in connection with any companies or organizations that you currently or previously have had any affiliation/engagement with.